 EDITORIAL

 (Continued from Page 6)

 Although right up to the beginning of the Convention many of the State's public servants were unaware of the threat, Fehling and his fellow members on the Council had swelled its membership to over 300,000.

 As the Convention progressed and the threats did indeed rise with some considerable backing from the most dissimilar political pockets of the State, the Council was able to more than hold its own with the result that no major assault on the status of New York's civil servants was suc-

 The Council is due to disband with the presentation to the voters of the new Constitution on Election day.
 However, there are indications that the membership might vote to retain the Council for other such battles, where all civil servants can consider themselves threatened, despite other differences.
-Considering the recent attack by the gentleman from Syracuse, about which the above editorial is concerned. if the Council does make a decision to remain intact, it might find itself quite busy long after the Convention is over.
+Considering the recent attack by the gentleman from Syracuse, about which the above editorial is concerned, if the Council does make a decision to remain intact, it might find itself quite busy long after the Convention is over.

 VA Hospital Seeks Cardio-Pulmonary Function Technicians

-The Veterans Administration Hospital, 800 Poly Place, Brooklyn, N.Y. adjacent to Fort Hamitton and the Verrazano-Narrows Bridge, has vacancies for cardiopulmonary function techlcians, GS-5 and 7, with three to four years of experience in carrying out cardiopulmonary procedures and research investigations.
+The Veterans Administration Hospital, 800 Poly Place, Brooklyn, N.Y. adjacent to Fort Hamitton and the Verrazano-Narrows Bridge, has vacancies for cardiopulmonary function techicians, GS-5 and 7, with three to four out cardiopulmonary procedures and research investigations.
 Salary is \$5,331 to \$8,368 depending on amount of experience and any previous federal service.
 There is

 TRY

 STENOTYPE

 FREE

 WO 2-0002

 SEE PAGE 11

-for all details.

 STENOTYPE ACADEMY

 MONEY

-WE PAY at the rate of \$10 hr for NOTHING but your opinions, written from home about our clients' products and publications, sent you free Nothing to buy, sell, canvass, or learn, NO SKILL, NO GIMMICKS, Just honesty, Details from RESEARCH, No. CSL, Box 669, Mincola, N.Y.
+WE PAY at the rate of \$10 hr for NOTHING but your opinions, written from home about our clients' products and publications, sent you free Nothing to buy, sell, canvass, or learn.
+NO SKILL, NO GIMMICKS.
+Just honesty, Details from RESEARCH, No. CSL, Box 669.
+Mineola, N.Y.
 11501.

 MOTEL 7

-100 PELUXE ROOMS
+100 POOMS

-Brand new units thoughtfully ap-pointed for the finest comfort and service.
+Brand new units thoughtfully appointed for the finest comfort and service.
 Continental breakfast included in above rates.

-Location .
-Right at 7th North

-Location .
-Right at the Aorea street interchange of Route 81, min-street from Thruway exit 36, and 5 minutes from downtown Syracuse.
+Location . . .
+Right at 7th North street interchange of Route 81, minutes from Thruway exit 36, and 5 minutes from downtown Syracuse.

-7.00

 259 B'way

 nondiscrimination in employment.
 For further information, write or visit the Personnel Office at this hospital, or call the personnel officer at 836-6600, ext.
 389 or 392.

 Car Maintainer, Gr.
-E New York City Department of Personnel is expected to administer practical examinations this week to 80 candidates for promotion to car maintainer-Group E in the Transit Authority.
-If I wanted Service with No Service Charges--I'd contact...
+E New York City Department of Personnel is expected to administer practical examinations this week to 80 candidates for proyears of experience in carrying motion to car maintainer-Group E in the Transit Authority.

+If I wanted Service with No Service Charges--I'd contact . . .

 The Keeseville National Bank Keeseville, N.Y.
+834-7331

-834-7331 Member F.D.1.C.
+Member F.D.I.C.

-ALBANY.
-NEW YORK CIVIL SERVICE BOOKS
+NEW YORK ALBANY.
+CIVIL SERVICE BOOKS

 Half Mile RANCH

 Rt.
 9N Lake Luzerne, N.Y.
 OPEN ALL YEAR ON DUDE RANCH TRAIL

-- Motel Pool Rench House
+- Motel Pool Ranch House Italian-American Restaurant

-- Italian-American Restaurant Bar - Cocktail Lounge
+- Ber Cockteil Lounge

-- Entertainment Dancing to Live
+- · Enterrainment Dancing to Live Music

 Catering To Parties Picnics - Bakes - Weddings Call 696 - 3113

 EMPLOYEES - - - FREE!